bmay51213/bmay51213.github.io/_posts/2020-10-23-heartfailuresurvivalprediction.md

        macro avg       0.64      0.63      0.63        60
     weighted avg       0.69      0.70      0.69        60

-The optimized hyperparameters for KNN were a leaf size of 1, p of 2, n_neighbors of 5, and using uniform weights and the Minkowski metric.
+The optimized hyperparameters for KNN were a leaf size of 1, p of 2, n_neighbors of 5, uniform weights, and the Minkowski metric.
 The model was re-run with the tuned model.

     Confusion Matrix:
      [[36  5]